Top Basic Patterns for Mobile Navigation Design

 What affects mobile app conversions?
 Content, relevance, and UX.
 Since the first two are quite achievable, UX has always been a tricky thing to master.

-We’ve already touched on the mobile app UX in one of our previous articles.
+We’ve already touched on the mobile app UX design best practices in one of our previous articles.
 Here we stated that poorly-designed layout and mobile app navigation can become a roadblock for SEO and user retention.

 What Is Special About Mobile Navigation?